XRPLF/xrpl-dev-portal/content/tutorial-escrow.md

 <!-- MULTICODE_BLOCK_END -->

-Take note of the transaction's identifying `hash` value so you can easily check its final status when it is included in a validated ledger version.
+Take note of the transaction's identifying `hash` value so you can check its final status when it is included in a validated ledger version.

 ### 3. Wait for validation